abuseofnotation/category-theory-illustrated/praise.md

 Category theory has a variety of applications:

 - It is used in **programming language theory**, for example the usage of monads in functional programming.

-- It may also be used as an axiomatic foundation for mathematics, as an alternative to set theory and other proposed foundations.

 - It is used in other scientific disciplines e.g. quantum mechanics:

 > The conference series Quantum Physics and Logic (QPL), founded by Peter Selinger in 2003 under a different name (but with the same abbreviation!), was a particularly important forum for the development of the key results leading up to this book.
 In fact, the first paper about diagrammatic reasoning for novel quantum features (Coecke, 2003) was presented at the first QPL.
 The categorical formalisation of this result (Abramsky and Coecke, 2004), now referred to as categorical quantum mechanics, became a hit within the computer science semantics community, and ultimately allowed for several young people to establish research careers in this area. **Top computer science conferences (e.g. LiCS and ICALP) indeed regularly accept papers on categorical quantum mechanics, and more recently leading physics journals (e.g. PRL and NJP) have started to do so too**.

 Source: Picturing Quantum Processes by Bob Coecke (Cambridge University Press - 2017)

+- It may also be used as an axiomatic foundation for mathematics, as an alternative to set theory and other proposed foundations.
+- Last but not least (perhaps even most importantly) category theory has a very good potential as a *teaching tool* allowing for a variety of concepts:

+> This book is at the leading edge of what will *likely become a major pedagogical trend in mathematics: teaching the fundamentals from a categorical perspective*.

+David Spivak regarding "Topology.
+A Categorical Approach"

-About this book
+About the book
 ---

 I am writing a primer in category theory and of various related concepts in "higher" mathematics that is *really* accessible to people with no prior exposure to the subject without being dumbed down, by utilizing visual explanations.

-My book will serve as chapter 0, going through the material that any other similar introductory book covers and enabling people to later go through any other introductory books effortlessly.
+My book will serve as chapter 0, going through the gist of the material that any other similar introductory book covers.

+Reading it would enable my readers to effortlessly go through any academic introduction to category theory, as well as to start tacking resources that use category theory as a tool to threat other subjects.

-With the
+About the author
+---

 Similar resources
 ===

-To my knowledge, Category Theory Illustrated does not have any *direct* competition - although there are some books that are similar to it in terms of *goals*, no book is similar in terms of *execution*.
+To my knowledge, Category Theory Illustrated does not have any *direct* competition - although there are some books that may be similar to it in terms of *goals*, no book is similar in terms of *execution*.

 A good list of category theory introductions can be found here: